-On Linux, removing a pathname unlinks the directory entry, but the kernel keeps the inode and its blocks until the last open file descriptor closes.
-The lsof selector +L1 lists open files whose link count has dropped to zero, and the combined form +aL1 can narrow that search to one mounted filesystem when the problem is isolated to a specific mount.
+On Linux, deleting a pathname unlinks the directory entry, but the kernel keeps the inode and its disk blocks until the last file descriptor closes.
+The lsof selector +L1 lists open files whose link count is below one, which exposes unlinked files, and +aL1 combines that filter with a filesystem path when the pressure is isolated to one mount.

 Steps to check deleted files still open with lsof in Linux: